gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### IDE Integration

+The following improvements are for IDE integrators.
+They will be available for end-users in future IDE releases once they are used by IDE vendors.

 #### Builds launched via the IDE use the same log level as the command-line

-Previously, wehen executing a build via the IDE, the log level settings provided in the project's `gradle.properties` file were ignored.
+Previously, when executing a build via the IDE, the log level settings provided in the project's `gradle.properties` file were ignored.
 Some IDE vendors worked around this shortcoming by setting the log level in other ways to meet user expectations.

-The Tooling API now honors the `org.gradle.logging.loglevel` setting in the project's `gradle.properties` and applies it as expected to builds started from the IDE.
+The [Tooling API](userguide/third_party_integration.html#embedding) now honors the `org.gradle.logging.loglevel` setting in the project's `gradle.properties` and applies it as expected to builds started from the IDE.

 Learn more about [changing log levels](userguide/logging.html#sec:choosing_a_log_level) in the user manual.

 ## Promoted features